tendermint/tendermint/spec/abci/apps.md

 Application state should only be persisted to disk during `Commit`.

 Before `Commit` is called, Tendermint locks and flushes the mempool so that no new messages will be received on the mempool connection.
-This provides an opportunity to safely update all three states to the latest committed state at once.
+This provides an opportunity to safely update all four connection states to the latest committed state at once.

 When `Commit` completes, it unlocks the mempool.